So you're thinking about starting a journal?

 One line.
 That's it.

-How to Start a Journal for Beginners
+How to Start Journaling for Beginners

 It all sounds nice, I hear you say, but how do you ACTUALLY start journaling if you've never journaled before.